silverbulletmd/silverbullet/website/Install.md

 silverbullet <pages-path>
 ```

-By default, SilverBullet will bind to port `3000`, to use a different port use the `--port` flag.
+By default, SilverBullet will bind to port `3000`, to use a different port use the `-p` flag.

 For security reasons, by default SilverBullet only allows connections via `localhost` (or `127.0.0.1`).
-To also allow connections from the network, pass a `--hostname 0.0.0.0` flag (0.0.0.0 for all connections, or insert a specific address to limit the host), ideally combined with `--user username:password` to add BasicAuth password protection.
+To also allow connections from the network, pass a `-L 0.0.0.0` flag (0.0.0.0 for all connections, or insert a specific address to limit the host), ideally combined with `--user username:password` to add BasicAuth password protection.
 Credentials can also be specified with the `SB_USER` environment variable, `SB_USER=username:password`.
 If both are specified, the `--user` flag takes precedence.

 Once downloaded and booted, SilverBullet will print out a URL to open SB in your browser.
 Please make note of [[@tls|the use of HTTPs]].